Frequently asked questions about adoption

 Do I need to have ended treatment to start my adoption journey?

 When your treatment has ended, we recommend you take some time to reflect before considering adoption.
-Some people can be ready to adopt within a few months, for others it may take longer.
-We would encourage you to discuss this with your chosen adoption agency, who will advise you on this, depending your personal circumstances.
+Some people can be ready to adopt within a few months, for others, it may take longer.
+We would encourage you to discuss this with your chosen adoption agency, who will advise you on this, depending on your personal circumstances.

-Living with extended family members can be a great support for new parents but it will be essential for your family members to be part of the assessment process and for them to understand the needs of adopted children.
+Living with extended family members can be a great support for new parents, but it will be essential for your family members to be part of the assessment process and for them to understand the needs of adopted children.
 This may mean that they attend training for family members and will need to be available when a child is introduced to your family.

-What if my UK residence is uncertain?
 To adopt in England, you must be a legal resident in the UK, the Channel Islands or the Isle of Man, and have been so for at least 12 months.
 UK citizens living abroad cannot adopt a child from the UK.
-EU nationals can consider adopting a child in the UK if you or your partner have a fixed and permanent home in the UK and that you (and your partner if you have one) have lived in the UK for at least 1 year.
+EU nationals can consider adopting a child in the UK if you or your partner has a fixed and permanent home in the UK and you (and your partner if you have one) have lived in the UK for at least 1 year.

 Do I need to speak English to adopt?